daniel-onyenwee/postgres-mini/README.md

 ## Credits

-Postgres mini was created based on inspiration from Lei Nelissen [embedded-postgres](https://github.com/leinelissen/embedded-postgres) package.
+Postgres mini was created based on the inspiration of Lei Nelissen [embedded-postgres](https://github.com/leinelissen/embedded-postgres) package.